 It was an evening under the stars where eight Stanford Nurses got together to dine and discuss their passion for learning and nursing.

 Nearly four decades of nursing at Stanford continues to bring challenges and rewards.

-What began as a summer preceptorship required for nursing school graduation turned out to be the beginning of 37 years (and still counting) of nursing at Stanford Hospital & Clinics (SHC) for Teri Vidal, RN, BSN, CCRN.
+What began as a summer preceptorship required for nursing school graduation turned out to be the beginning of 37 years (and still counting) of nursing at Stanford Health Care (SHC) for Teri Vidal, RN, BSN, CCRN.